typefacedesign/document-driven-typedesign/ux/userjourneys.md

 ### Create a new Font Family (Existing User)

-* Chris wants to create a new Font Family
+* Chris visits testmyfont.com
+* Chris is viewing the dashboard
-* Chris clicks on the "Add Font Family" button on his dashboard
+* Chris clicks on the "Add Font Family" button
 * Chris is shown a form
 * Chris is asked to give his new Font Family a unique name
 * Chris types in a new name